raysatyaa/vontjs/vont/README.md

 **Q: Do I need both `vont.config.ts` and `vite.config.ts`?**
 A: No, `vont.config.ts` is sufficient for most cases.
 Use `vite.config.ts` only for advanced Vite-specific features.

+**Q: What is the `.vont/` directory?**
+A: It's an auto-generated directory containing framework internal files (like `client.tsx`).
+It's automatically created during development and cleaned up when not needed.
+Always add it to your `.gitignore`.

+**Q: Can I edit files in `.vont/` directory?**
+A: No, don't edit these files manually.
+They are auto-generated by Vont and will be overwritten.
+If you need to customize client behavior, use `vont.config.ts`.

 **Q: Can I use other CSS frameworks?**
 A: Yes!
 Vont works with any CSS solution: CSS Modules, Styled Components, Emotion, Tailwind CSS, etc.